SFoxGit/code_quiz/README.md

     I must create an html, css, and javascript file.
 The quiz should be dynamically updating the html via javascript.
 I will need a second html for the high scores.
 Need to add a timer function on start.
 Need to add a function that removes time if answer is wrong.
 Create an end to the game on timer 0.
 Input for initials with recorded score.

+Stage Two:

+*html*

+    For this project with maintaining the dynamic feel, the html is pretty bare bones and the javascript is doing all the heavy lifting.
+I'm going to try to keep pretty close to the example.

+Stage Three:

+*Questions*

+    I'll need a bank of questions, choices, and correct answers to draw from to populate the quiz.
+Created an array of arrays in javascript.

+Stage Four:

+*Variables and Functions*

 ---
 ## Contributing